26 Challenging LEGO Sets for 6-Year-Old Boys

 Pros

-• Works with other LEGO sets
+• Stage works with other Friends sets

 Cons

-• Small pieces easily get lost
+• Tiny gecko easily gets lost

 Pros